Tips to Help Children With Autism Thrive

 Discover what motivates children, how to teach behaviors you want to see, and how to ensure that both you and your child are having fun.

+Laura D. Mead, MSEd, MBA, provides insights to support children with autism through the current pandemic and other unexpectedly difficult times.
 In addition to her informative presentation, Mead also answers questions including:

 - With the rise of video games and kids needing stimulation and fun entertainment, do you have any recommendations for educational games for younger kids or elementary-age kids?